RichardByrne95/CI-MS4-TuckIn/README.md

 ### Code

--   [Code Institute - Full Stack Software Development Course](https://codeinstitute.net/): Coding skills learned in this course allowed the developer to create all the pages of this web-app.
+-   [Code Institute - Full Stack Software Development Course](https://codeinstitute.net/): Coding skills learned in this course allowed the developer to create all the pages of this web app.
 -   [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web): Referenced for best practices for lists and images, as well as the smooth scrolling functionality.

 ### Acknowledgements

 -   My mentor, Spencer Bariball, for continuous helpful feedback and encouragement.
--   Code Institute for giving me skills to create this project.
+-   Code Institute for giving me the skills to create this project.

 ### Support